 UK and Other EU Colleges

-Aberystwyth University Anglia Ruskin University Bangor University Birmingham City University Bishop Burton College Bournemouth University Brunel University Bridgewater College Buckinghamshire New University Canterbury Christ Church University Cardiff Metropolitan University Cardiff University College of Agriculture, Food & Rural Enterprise Coventry University De Montfort University Edge Hill University Edinburgh Napier University Falmouth University Glasgow School of Art Harper Adams University College Kingston University Liverpool John Moores University London South Bank University Manchester Metropolitan University Middlesex University Northumbria University Oxford Brookes University Plymouth University Queen Margaret University College Queens University Belfast Robert Gordon University Royal Veterinary College Scotlands Rural College (SRUC) Southampton Solent University St George’s University College St. Mary’s University College Teeside University Ulster University University of Creative Arts University of Bedfordshire University of Bradford University of Brighton University of Cambridge University of Chester University of Central Lancashire University of Cumbria University of Dundee University of East Anglia University of East London University of Greenwich University of Hertfordshire University of Leeds University of Liverpool University of Newcastle University of Northampton University of Portsmouth University of Salford University of South Wales (USW) University of Southampton University of Sunderland University of St Andrews University of St. Mark and St. John University of Stirling University of the Arts London University of the West of England University of Wales Trinty St. David (Swansea Metropolitan Campus) University of Wales,Trinity St. David (Carmarthen) University of Wolverhampton University of York York St John University
+Aberystwyth University Anglia Ruskin University Bangor University Birmingham City University Bishop Burton College Bournemouth University Brunel University Bridgewater College Buckinghamshire New University Canterbury Christ Church University Cardiff Metropolitan University Cardiff University College of Agriculture, Food & Rural Enterprise Coventry University De Montfort University Edge Hill University Edinburgh Napier University and University of Edinburgh Falmouth University Glasgow School of Art Harper Adams University College Kingston University Liverpool John Moores University London South Bank University Manchester Metropolitan University Middlesex University Northumbria University Oxford Brookes University Plymouth University Queen Margaret University College Queens University Belfast Robert Gordon University Royal Veterinary College Scotlands Rural College (SRUC) Southampton Solent University St George’s University College St. Mary’s University College Teeside University Ulster University University of Creative Arts University of Bedfordshire University of Bradford University of Brighton University of Cambridge University of Chester University of Central Lancashire University of Cumbria University of Dundee University of East Anglia University of East London University of Greenwich University of Hertfordshire University of Leeds University of Liverpool University of Newcastle University of Northampton University of Portsmouth University of Salford University of South Wales (USW) University of Southampton University of Sunderland University of St Andrews University of St. Mark and St. John University of Stirling University of the Arts London University of the West of England University of Wales Trinty St. David (Swansea Metropolitan Campus) University of Wales,Trinity St. David (Carmarthen) University of Wolverhampton University of York York St John University